 Landing the right job is difficult for many recent graduates because they often don't have the contacts necessary to find stable careers in their chosen field.
 They don't know the insider that will get their résumé past the slush pile.
-Help your child connect with professionals that can help build their early career, while also earning an income that they can pay toward their loans.
+One key piece of advice on paying off student loans can be to connect your child with professionals that can offer them a job to help build their early career.
+This allows them to earn an income that they can use to pay toward their loans.

 As a parent, it is not always your responsibility to help your child repay student loans, but it can be a boon.
 "I would tell parents if they can, at least pay the interest while their child is in school," said Sabo.
 That way "the loan balances don't grow until the child can pay on them."